Physical: 100

 Physical: 100 (피지컬: 100) is a South Korean reality competition series on Netflix created by MBC producer Jang Ho-gi.
 The first season premiered on January 24, 2023.
 The second season premiered on March 19, 2024.
-After the second season ended, a spin-off titled, Physical: Asia, was announced, and would include people from many countries from Asia.
+After the second season ended, a spin-off titled, Physical: Asia, was announced, and would include people from many countries in Asia.

 The show's premise is to find the ideal human physique based on performance.

 Format

 100 competitors, all known for their well-developed physical attributes and physique, go head-to-head in various individual and team challenges, or 'quests' of strength, balance, agility, endurance, willpower and strategy.
 The competition is formatted like a tournament.
 After each quest, participants are eliminated until only one remains to win the prize of (≈ (Note: Different conversions estimate the total at .)).
 Every participant has a plaster cast of their torso on the set; when they are eliminated, they must destroy the cast with a sledgehammer.

 The show has often been compared to Squid Game, a 2021 South Korean survival drama television series, for their similarities in the large scale competition-elimination format with elaborate challenges and set, as well as the same nation of origin.